himelnagrana/PaymentHelper/README.md

 PaymentHelper
 =============

-This is a skeleton of a helper class for processing payment through multiple gateways.
+* This is a skeleton of a helper class for processing payment through multiple gateways.
-I will update it with real libraries time to time.
+* The client.php shows how the helper class works.
+* As it is a skeleton only - details of the given example payment methods (authorize.net and paypal) are not shown yet.